Leul-Eyasu/Smart_Library_System/README.md

 Smart Library Management System
 ----
-This project was made using python and using some python modules like json, datetime and tkinter.
+-This project was made using python and using some python modules like json, datetime and tkinter.
-This project has two versions The console and the GUI version.
+-This project has two versions The console and the GUI version.
-Both version are made using python and the libraries stated above..
+-Both version are made using python and the libraries stated above..

 The Console version
 ----